9 Foods Nutritionists Never Order at Fast Food Restaurants

 There’s nothing more satisfying than taking a big bite out of a juicy burger, but nutritionists agree that there’s no nutritional value in eating two burger patties on one bun.
 “It’s just a major salt and fat explosion, which tastes good, but doesn’t serve you well for energy throughout the day,” says Braddock.
 For instance, the Double Whopper at Burger King has 58 grams of fat, which includes 3 grams of trans fat and 20 grams of saturated fat.
 Consuming an abundant amount of fat will do nothing for you but zap your energy sources for the day and expand your waistline!
 If Braddock ever orders a burger, she gets one at a restaurant where the ingredients are fresh and homemade.
-Check out the eight unhealthiest restaurant meals you can ever order.
+Check out these healthier plant-based fast food options to get your fix.

 Fruit and yogurt parfaits

 Braddock says that you’re better off making your own fruit and yogurt parfait at home than purchasing one at Starbucks or McDonald’s because the plain yogurts they use are sometimes high in added sugars, even if they’re lowfat.
 The Fresh Blueberries and Honey Greek Yogurt Parfait at Starbucks contains 29 grams of sugar to be exact.
 Here are some greek yogurt breakfast ideas you can make at home instead.